+Lotting

-- 1. Lotting - All source material for bench trim must be tracked. - The lot should be linked to a production period. - If a sub-primal is made into a non-intact product, the non-intact product should be held until the bench trim results are received. - An exception to this rule could be made if the sub-primals are treated with a validated antimicrobial treatment after producing bench trim and prior to making non-intact product. - When sampling and testing bench trim from non-intact product, you must take into account the non-intact sub-primals as part of the lot.
+- All source material for bench trim must be tracked. - The lot should be linked to a production period. - If a sub-primal is made into a non-intact product, the non-intact product should be held until the bench trim results are received. - An exception to this rule could be made if the sub-primals are treated with a validated antimicrobial treatment after producing bench trim and prior to making non-intact product.

-- Bench trim produced after a sub-primal has been processed into non-intact should NOT be used in raw ground product. - 2.
-Sampling - Sampling should be performed exactly as described above in combo section.
+It would be a best practice recommendation that bench trim produced after a sub-primal has been processed into non-intact should NOT be used in raw ground product.

+• Sampling should be performed exactly as described above in combo section.
 This would mean a minimum of 60 pieces, selected to maximize external surface area.
 If more than 60 pieces are sampled, it is permissible to reduce the length of the piece of trim to ensure maximum surface area and not exceed the 375g sample standard, unless a higher upper limit has been validated by the manufacturer of the testing platform being used.